21 Eco-Friendly Camping Gear Brands Who Respect The Great Outdoors

 So, how can you be environmentally friendly while camping?

-Well, aside from brushing up on your Leave No Trace know-how, it starts with using the most sustainable camping gear you can get your hands on.
+Well, aside from brushing up on your eco camping know-how, it starts with using the most sustainable camping gear you can get your hands on.

 Then, be sure to maintain it well for long-term use.

-If you’ve got fellow adventurers or aspiring PCT thru-hikers in your group, share this article with them to support the brands pioneering the eco camping industry.
+If you’ve got fellow adventurers or aspiring PCT thru-hikers in your group, share this article with them to support the brands pioneering the sustainable outdoor industry.